-Line Service Strategic
+Strategic functions

-divisions functions functions
+Primary Energy Group Finance Group Human Resources Group Procurement Group IT Group Security

-Generation Transmission Distribution Group Capital (new build) Primary Energy Group Finance Group Human Resources Group Procurement Group IT Group Security Risk and Sustainability Strategy Support Legal and Compliance Corporate Affairs Assurance and Forensic (reports directly to the Board)
+Risk and Sustainability Strategy Support Legal and Compliance Corporate Affairs Assurance and Forensic (reports directly to the Board)

 Contribution to financial performance

 The contribution by the main companies to the group's financial performance and position is shown below.
 The Eskom business is by far the most significant.